sericson0/TigerTango/README.md

 ![alt text](<docs/Installing Development Branch-1.png>)

 ## Initializing Changes Made by TigerTango and Recommended Settings
 TigerTango makes a number of changes to settings when opened.
 This helps reduce the chance for errors and improves functionality.
-The following are changed on setup:

-* **autoBPMMatch**, **autoKey**, **autoGain**, and **autoPitchLock** are turned to off.
-These functions are used to beat match between songs (something we definitely do not want to do for tango)
-* **touchWheelBackspin** and **vinylMode** are turned off.
-This helps prevent the track from scratching if you accidentally touch it with your mouse.
-* **fader_start** for each deck set to off.
-This ensures the fade buttons work properly (Currently only in development version)
-* **pflOnSelect** to off and pfl for each deck to off.
-This helps make the custom prelisten button work correctly
-* **EqMode** set to "Disabled".
-This makes the faders work as normal frequency band faders.

-Additional recommended options for the automix:
-* automixMode No Mix
-* automix AutoRemovePlayued No
-* automixDualDeck Yes
-* autoMixBeatMatchOnFade No
-* automixDoubleClick nothing
-* automixTempoMode normal tempo

-TigerTango has implemented 2 Cue buttons to help with staring Cortinas or songs from points other than the beginning, and for allowing the ability to loop portions of the song.
-We recommend changing the setting **autoSortCue** to yes.
-This will order cue positions chornologically.

-If you are using the version on VirtualDJ (non development version) then you will want to check to make sure that **fader_start** is turned off as well.
-This is the default, but can get switched if you try out other skins.

-If you are DJing for a show and want to turn background notifications off then consider setting **exclusiveAudioAcess**

-> [NOTE!]
+>[!IMPORTANT]
-> the GitHub version has implemented severa safety checks in the area labeled TOOLBOX.
+>TigerTango has implemented several safety checks in the area labeled TOOLBOX.
 If you see one of the warning lights come on, it means a setting is incorrect.
 Clicking a warning light will update this setting to the one recommended by TigerTango

+TigerTango has implemented 2 Cue buttons to help with staring Cortinas or songs from points other than the beginning.
+TigerTango has also implemented a LOOP button which adds a loop between the two cue positions.
+We recommend you change the setting **autoSortCue**, which orders cue positions chornologically.
+This will ensure the loop button works as intended.

+If you are DJing for a show and want to turn background notifications off then consider setting **exclusiveAudioAcess**

 ## Installing Plugins